 Man commits suicide at Delhi Metro station; services delayed briefly

-A man allegedly committed suicide by jumping in front of a moving train on the Delhi Metro's Yellow Line on Wednesday, officials said.
-Services were briefly delayed between Vishwavidyalaya and Samaypur Badli station due to the incident, DMRC officials said.
+Disturbed over marital discord, a man allegedly committed suicide by jumping in front of a train on the Delhi Metro's Yellow Line on Wednesday, police said.
+Services were briefly delayed between Vishwavidyalaya and Samaypur Badli stations due to the incident, DMRC officials said, adding the train was going towards Samyapur Badli.

+"A man, aged around 40, committed suicide at Vidhan Sabha Metro Station," DCP (Metro) Vikram Porwal said.
+He was rushed to the nearest hospital, where he was declared brought dead, police said.

+The man was identified as Charanjeet Singh, a resident of Burari, a senior police official said.
+Singh worked as an accountant at a shop near Chandni Chowk and had marital discord due to which he was disturbed for some time, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)